jump-dev/GSOC2022/README.md

 #### Abstract

-Robust optimization is an important subfield of optimization...
+Robust optimization is an important subfield of optimization.
+Latest versions of JuMP do not support such class of problems.
-A unmaintened package is [JuMPeR](https://github.com/IainNZ/JuMPeR.jl)
+A unmaintened package that works with early JuMP versions is [JuMPeR](https://github.com/IainNZ/JuMPeR.jl).

 | **Priority** | **Involves** | **Mentors** |
 | ------------ | ------------ | ----------- |